o2346/pde/README.md

 * Set `` Super+\` ``

 [Why do this]
-`Cycle through open windows of the same application` appears as unassigned by default, but likely mapped into `` Alt+` ``  and conflicts.
+`Cycle through open windows of the same application` appears as unassigned in GUI by default, but likely mapped into `` Alt+` ``  and conflicts.

 ### fcitx/Mozc